FAQ: Coachella Festival Drug Arrest

 Speaking to the police is almost never a good idea.
 Your statement will be distorted and used to prove you guilty.
 You can’t talk your way out of an encounter like this, except by shutting up and refusing a “consensual” search.

-NO. This is a bald-faced lie.
 Confessing and allowing a search are the worst things you can do.
 Your confession will only be used to prove the case.
 Evidence seized in a consensual search will be used against you.
 “Cooperating” in this way only results in an airtight prosecution, not leniency.
-Almost everyone arrested for drug offenses will do Penal Code section 1000 diversion.
+Almost everyone arrested for drug offenses will do judicial diversion.
 The only way you will get out of drug diversion and get an outright dismissal is if the police or prosecution have difficulty proving the case.

 NO!
 If police ask to search your belongings, just say “NO!”
 Only allow a search if you have been commanded by an officer.
 Do NOT be scared to ask for specific clarification from an officer about the command.
 For example, you can say, “I do not consent to any search of my property.
 Are you commanding me to allow the search?”